victor1600/DoneWithIt/notes/makingof.md

 We set the imag borderRadius to be half of its weight and height, so it becomes a circle.
 And add a marging Right so there is space between image and text.

 -We add a container for text next to image, so we cant set flex direction column

+# MessagesScreen

+## Structure

+- We use flatlist and pass in our ListItem component.
+- We wrap everything up sinde `SafeAreaView`, so in Ios, doesnt interfer with the upper part.

+## Functionality

+We use `ItemSeparatorComponent` in **FlatList** to separate each element.
+We then creat a view that will serve as separator for each one.
+We then **extract that to a reusable component**

+> Notice that when we pass in the component to **ListItemSeparator** prop in FlatList, **we dont use <>**

+## Styles

+- We use padding in our wrapper safeAreaView if we are on Android to avoid covering upper part of the screen.
+  There are 2 ways to achieve this